pabloDeputter/distributed-sytems-webservices-spotibook/README.md

         - Consumes Songs Service API to retrieve songs.
         - Consumes Playlists Service API to retrieve playlists of a user, add songs, share playlist and creating playlists.
-        - Consumes Activities Service API to create activities and retrieve activities of a user.
+        - Consumes Activities Service API to retrieve activities of a users friends.

 The GUI Service is responsible for the user interface of the application, providing a way for users to interact with the system.
-It groups together features related to user authentication, friend management, playlist management, and activity feed generation, as these are all key components of the application.
+It groups together features related to user authentication, friend management, playlist management, and activity retrieval, as these are all key components of the application.

 - Songs Service:
     - Database: